 I wrote the basic program out in braille, then went bravely to Eulenberg's lab.
 I had to type it in perfectly, the first time, with no errors, or I was stuck in enigmatic silence.
 Eventually I got it right, and I saved it to a floppy disk.
 That was my tool for a while, poking bytes into memory locations and reading bytes back out by the beeps of the control g bell.
 I'll call it tool1.

 Next, instead of beeps, I needed something more efficient.
 I sent phonemes to the chip to sound out the hex digits.
-That was a lot faster and more accurate than beeps.
+Let's call this tool2.
+It was a lot faster and more accurate than beeps.
 I used q for b, because b and d sounded alike, and I used l for e, because e and d sounded alike, and I used x for a, because a and 8 sounded alike.
 I dare not make a mistake as I moved forward in my work.

-Using tool1, I wrote a machine language program that did pretty much what tool1 already did, but in machine code, not in basic.
+Using tool2, I wrote a machine language program that did pretty much what tool2 already did, but in machine code, not in basic.
 The translation was mechanical, accept for getting input.
 I had to read bytes directly from the keyboard, since the basic interpreter wasn't doing it for me any more.
-I got that working and then that became my new tool.
-I'll call it tool2.
+I'll call it tool3.

 If I wanted to add an instruction to the middle of a program I was working on, I would set my location, like a cursor, then type >.
 That pushed everything up one byte, and inserted ea, which is the no-op instruction for the 6502 processor.
 But it had to do more.
 If there was a relative branch around this area, I had to add one to that jump.
 One more byte ahead, or one more byte back, because the space between is one byte longer.
 If the jump became more than 127 bytes, then my tool beeped and didn't do anything.
 I couldn't support a relative branch that far.
 I had to go back and make it an absolute two-byte jump, then I could insert the byte.
 I inserted as many bytes as I needed for the new instructions.